Insurance Act 2015

 Overview

-This Insurance Bill aims to modernize UK insurance law, primarily focusing on non-consumer insurance contracts.
-Key changes include clarifying the duty of fair presentation, reforming warranties, and addressing fraudulent claims.
-It also amends the Third Parties (Rights Against Insurers) Act 2010 to expand the definition of "relevant person."
+This Insurance Bill [HL] aims to reform UK insurance law, primarily focusing on improving fairness and transparency in insurance contracts, particularly concerning the duty of fair presentation and the handling of fraudulent claims.
+It also amends the Third Parties (Rights against Insurers) Act 2010.

 Description

-The bill clarifies the insurer's remedies for fraudulent claims, allowing them to avoid the contract, recover payments, and refuse future claims without returning premiums.
-This also covers group insurance where a fraudulent claim is made by one member.
+Clarifies and strengthens the remedies available to insurers for fraudulent claims, allowing them to avoid the contract, recover payments, and refuse future liability.

-The bill abolishes the "utmost good faith" doctrine for insurance contracts, replacing it with the new duty of fair presentation and limitations set out in the bill.
-It restricts the ability of insurers to contract out of the bill's provisions, particularly for consumer contracts.
+Abolishes the "utmost good faith" principle for insurance contracts, replacing it with a statutory framework.
+It also limits the extent to which insurers can contract out of the bill's provisions, particularly for consumer contracts.

-Third Parties (Rights Against Insurers) Act 2010 Amendments
+Amendments to the Third Parties (Rights against Insurers) Act 2010:

-The bill gives the Secretary of State power to modify the definition of "relevant person" in the 2010 Act, particularly in cases of corporate or individual insolvency.
-It expands situations where third party rights are transferred.
+Grants the Secretary of State the power to amend the definition of "relevant person" in the Act, particularly in cases involving insolvency or dissolution of a company, allowing for adjustments to the transfer of rights under the Act.

 Government Spending